 Here are some tips that have worked fabulously for us:

 You have to prioritize healthy foods.
 Choose to purchase quality, fresh produce instead of unhealthy, prepackaged foods.
 Trust me, it will cost way too much if you try to buy both healthy foods and Standard American Diet (SAD, for short) staples.

 Rather, put the money you’d normally spend on junk toward healthy foods.
 Your wallet (and body!) will thank you.

 Also, I quickly discovered that produce is actually pretty cheap compared to SAD staples.
 Meat and dairy products were always the most expensive items on my grocery list.
-Imagine that.
-I was paying more money for foods that were making us sick!

-But when you stop buying meat, dairy products, and prepackaged foods, you free up a large part of your budget to buy fresh produce and other healthy plant foods.
+When you stop buying meat, dairy products, and prepackaged foods, you free up a large part of your budget to buy fresh produce and other healthy plant foods.

 Organic or Non-Organic?

 Determine what’s important to you as far as organic vs. non-organic goes.
 Organic is usually more expensive, although I have seen organic blueberries for less than their regular counterparts during an Aldi special.